Conley and Gasol lead Grizzlies past Mavericks 98-88

+"I thought we played three tough, solid quarters," Dallas coach Rick Carlisle said.
+"And then the fourth, we had some breakdowns."

-Jaren Jackson Jr. finished with 13 points and Garrett Temple added 12 as Memphis won its fourth straight and sixth in the last seven.
+Jaren Jackson Jr. finished with 13 points and Temple added 12 as Memphis won its sixth in the last seven.

-Dennis Smith Jr. led the Mavericks with 19 points and five assists.
 DeAndre Jordan added 17 points and a season-high 20 rebounds.
-Luka Doncic had 15 points and 10 rebounds but was 6 of 20 from the field, part of Dallas shooting 34 percent.
+Luka Doncic had 15 points and 10 rebounds - the rookie's first double-double of his career - but was 6 of 20 from the field.

-The loss snapped Dallas' four-game winning streak, and the Mavericks were held under 100 points for the first time this season.

-The game had 17 lead changes and 15 ties, the last one coming with 5:41 left on a floater in the lane by Dallas reserve Jalen Brunson.
+The main impact from the Memphis defense wasn't on turnovers - Dallas ended the game with 11 - but rather the Mavericks shooting a season-low 34 percent.

+"We want to be a unique team - you see all these high, high scoring games - that holds teams to under 90 points.
+And grinds out wins," Temple said.

 TIP-INS

 Mavericks: Doncic was 0 of 6 in the first quarter before converting the first shot of the second quarter. ...
-Mavericks shot 29 percent in the first quarter. ...
-Dallas made only four 3-pointers in the first half, including three by Finney-Smith.
+Dallas made only four 3-pointers in the first half, including three by Dorian Finney-Smith.
 Doncic had the fourth one. ...
 Jordan has led Dallas in rebounding in all but one game this season (Harrison Barnes with 13 on Nov.
-6 against Washington).
+6 against Washington). ...
+The Maverick previous low in points for a game this season was in the season-opener when they scored 100 points in a loss to Phoenix

 Grizzlies: Conley converted a 4-point play in the closing seconds of the first half. ...
 Gasol had eight rebounds in the first quarter.
-His 15 for the game was a season high. ...
-Gasol, who entered the game having made 12 of 25 3-pointers over the last three games, missed all five of his shots from outside the arc.
+His 15 for the game was a season-high. ...
+Gasol, who entered the game having made 12 of 25 3-pointers over the last three games, missed all five of his shots from outside the arc. ...
+Memphis won its 11th game of the season, halfway to last year's total of 22.

 UP NEXT